appvia/terranetes/docs/terranetes-controller/admin/cloudresource.md

     revision: v0.0.3
 ```

-- **name**: is probably the most important field here, as all [Revisions](../reference/revisions.terraform.appvia.io.md) are grouped by this field.
+- **name**: is the most critical field here, as all [Revisions](../reference/revisions.terraform.appvia.io.md) are grouped by this field.
 [Revisions](../reference/revisions.terraform.appvia.io.md) with the same `spec.plan.name` are logically grouped into a [Plan](../reference/plans.terraform.appvia.io.md).
-Plans order these Revisions using semvar.
+Plans order these Revisions using SemVer.
 So when a [CloudResource](../reference/cloudresources.terraform.appvia.io.md) references a Plan `database`, without specifying a version; it looks up the [Plan](../reference/plans.terraform.appvia.io.md) and retrieves the latest version.
-If it specifies a version, it looks up the [Plan](../reference/plans.terraform.appvia.io.md) and checks a [Revision](../reference/revisions.terraform.appvia.io.md) of said version exists.
+If it specifies a version, it looks up the [Plan](../reference/plans.terraform.appvia.io.md) and checks if a [Revision](../reference/revisions.terraform.appvia.io.md) of said version exists.
-- **categories**: is a collection of tags associated to the revision, these are user facing and largely used for searching.
+- **categories**: is a collection of tags associated with the revision, these are user-facing and primarily used for searching.
-- **description**: provides a human readable description of the intended use for the [Revision](../reference/revisions.terraform.appvia.io.md)
+- **description**: provides a human-readable description of the intended use for the [Revision](../reference/revisions.terraform.appvia.io.md)
-- **revision**: is semvar version associated to this revision.
+- **revision**: is the SemVer version associated with this revision.

 ### Inputs

-[Inputs](../reference/revisions.terraform.appvia.io.md#v1alpha1-.spec.configuration) are the options the platform team want to expose to the consumers.
+[Inputs](../reference/revisions.terraform.appvia.io.md#v1alpha1-.spec.configuration) are the options the platform team wants to expose to the consumers.

 ```yaml
 spec: